brtheo/ServerWebComponent-htmx-lit-bun-elysia/README.md

   );
 </script>
 ```
-It also creates an `add()` method dynamically attached to the `xCounter` class, that send an event of type `add` onto the `body` element of the page to trigger the `hx-trigger` attribute requirements we've set.
+It also creates an `add()` method dynamically attached to the `xCounter` class, that sends an event of type `add` onto the `body` element of the page to trigger the `hx-trigger` attribute requirements we've set.

 We can use it like this in our component :
 ```typescript